 The product served very different users with very different needs: veterinary offices creating and managing documentation, individual pet owners tracking their requirements, and regulatory bodies setting the rules.
 Each user type needed a different view into the same underlying data.

-We conducted experience mapping across all three user types to understand their end-to-end workflows and emotional states, then mapped the jobs-to-be-done for each to define the navigation model and feature hierarchy — ensuring each audience could accomplish their core tasks without being overwhelmed by functionality designed for other roles.
+We conducted experience mapping across all three user types to understand their end-to-end workflows and emotional states, then mapped the jobs-to-be-done for each to define the navigation model and feature hierarchy.
+That way each audience could accomplish their core tasks without being overwhelmed by functionality designed for other roles.

 The hardest design challenge was structuring ever-changing regulatory information in a way that felt manageable.
 Requirements differ by destination country, departure country, species, and they update frequently.
-We used card sorting and tree testing with veterinary staff to validate the information architecture, then designed a system that surfaced the right requirements at the right time — guiding users through the process rather than dumping all the complexity on them at once.
+We used card sorting and tree testing with veterinary staff to validate the information architecture, then designed a system that surfaced the right requirements at the right time, guiding users through the process instead of dumping all the complexity on them at once.

 Usability testing across veterinary offices helped the team iterate on the documentation workflow, catching friction points that weren't visible in the design phase and ensuring the product worked in real clinical environments.

-As the product grew, we established design standards, reusable component patterns, and documentation that enabled the broader product team — including engineers — to make strong design decisions independently.
+As the MVP grew, we established design standards, reusable component patterns, and documentation that enabled the broader product team, including engineers, to make strong design decisions on their own.
 This included heuristic-based review processes and a shared component library that raised the quality bar across the organization and reduced reliance on design bottlenecks.

 I'm a product design leader based in Des Moines, IA with 15+ years designing complex software products across enterprise, startup, and venture studio environments.

-I work best embedded in cross-functional teams — partnering with engineering, product, and data science to move from ambiguous problems to shipped products.
+I work best embedded in cross-functional teams, partnering with engineering, product, and data science to go from unclear problems to shipped products.
+AI tools are woven into how I work - I use them to explore concepts, prototype quickly, synthesize research, and iterate faster.
 My approach leans on customer discovery, Jobs to Be Done, and design specs as alignment tools, not just deliverables.
-I write specs, build prototypes, and work side-by-side with engineers to ship.

 When I'm not designing products, I'm involved in the Des Moines community.
 I've served on the board of the Greater Des Moines Leadership Institute and Girls Rock!
 Des Moines, among others.